 These brilliant power components are perfect for protecting your computer systems and studio equipment from damage and keeping your data and projects safe in a power outage.

 Are uninterruptible power supplies worth it in audio studios?
-While UPS aren't necessary for all studios and can get quite costly, they are useful tools for professional audio and music studios.
+While UPSs aren't necessary for all studios and can get quite costly, they are useful tools for professional audio and music studios.
 If your area is particularly prone to blackouts and power surges (from dodgy power grids, extreme weather, etc.), a quality UPS will be a superb tool for your studio.